DMSO Dimethyl Sulfoxide – Product Details

 Safety and Side Effects of DMSO Dimethyl Sulfoxide

 Adverse reactions to DMSO are common, but they are usually minor and are related to the DMSO concentration in the medication solution.

 As a result, the most common side effects include skin rash and pruritus following dermal application, intravascular hemolysis following intravenous infusion, and gastrointestinal discomfort following oral administration.
 DMSO is not advisable for human use.
 Buy DMSO for research purposes only.

-You should avoid contact with DMSO with your eyes.
+You should avoid contact with DMSO in your eyes.
 Immediately flush eyes with running for 15 minutes.
 Remember that in using DMSO, it is the sole responsibility of the user to exercise precaution in order to avoid any untoward incidents.